BetterThanTomorrow/calva/README.md

   - Switch to current namespace in the terminal REPL: `ctrl+alt+v n`
   - Load current namespace in the terminal REPL: `ctrl+alt+v alt+n`
   - Evaluate code from the editor to the terminal REPL: `ctrl+alt+v alt+e`
-  - The extension defaults to trying to use **Leiningen** for connecting, but is somewhat prepared for other tools.
-Check the `clojure4vscode.connectREPLCommand` user setting (untested, please let me know if it works or not).
 - When editing `cljc` files, easily choose if repl commands should go to the `clj` or `cljs` repl
 - Enables `clj` repl in all files (not just Clojure files).
 - Selection of current form: `ctrl+alt+v s`.
 Auto-detected the same way as for evaluation.
 Will select the form preceding or following the cursor first, otherwise the form the cursor is inside.
 (Only when the cursor is directly adjacent to any bracket so far.)